codecraftingtools/codecraftingtools.github.io/_sources/vision.rst.txt

 Vision
 ======

-The Code Craftsmen endeavour to provide a suite of tools that enables software developers to design reusable software components that can be combined in a hierarchic fashion to form complex applications with minimal effort.
+The Code Craftsmen endeavor to provide a suite of tools that enables software developers to design reusable software components that can be combined in a hierarchic fashion to form complex applications with minimal effort.